Rempest/Gemeni-Astra/README.md

 🔹 Fault injection testing and certification-ready pipelines

-**Disclaimer**
+## ⚠️ Disclaimer

-This project is a prototype developed for a hackathon environment.
+This project is a *prototype developed for a hackathon environment.*

-It is not flight-certified software but is architected with real aerospace constraints in mind.
+It is not *flight-certified software*, but it is architected with real aerospace constraints, safety considerations, and autonomous system principles in mind.